 By pushing people into mainly window-dressing their performance instead of actually performing, not only do the employers rob themselves of some great people, their black-and-white thinking also cultivates a fixed mindset in others.
 Since the applicants already assume they’re always being judged as good or bad, the employers behavior turns it into a self-fulfilling prophecy.

-As a result, most employees spend their time trying not to look stupid (instead of working productively), in order to not be branded as a failure forever.
+As a result, most employees spend their time trying not to look stupid instead of working productively, so their leaders don’t brand them as a failure forever.

 If you give kids hard math problems, they love working on them and want more of the same kind.
 This is the growth mindset in a nutshell.
 The kids’ desire to face more and tougher challenges doesn’t necessarily come from wanting better grades, but from the satisfaction they get from pushing themselves as much as they can.
 They adopt the mantra “Practice makes perfect.”

 Two famous examples of a fixed and growth mindset are Lee Iacocca, who ran Chrysler, and Lou Gerstner, former CEO of IBM.
 Both came in when the companies were down in the dumps, and both successfully turned them around.
 The difference lies in what happened afterwards.

 Iacocca became complacent, he took all the credit, surrounded himself with worshippers and worried more about his own image than about the company.
-Seeking approval from others to compensate his low self-esteem led him to making bad decisions, like ignoring dwindling sales and even firing innovative designers, which brought the company right down again.
+Seeking approval from others to compensate for his low self-esteem led him to make bad decisions.
+Including ignoring dwindling sales and even firing innovative designers, which brought the company right down again.

-Gerstner, on the other hand, recognized the internal battles at IBM were taking away from teamwork and customer service, so he broke up old hierarchies and even put himself on an employee level to communicate well with anyone and everyone.
+Gerstner, on the other hand, recognized the internal battles at IBM didn’t help teamwork and customer service.
+So he broke up old hierarchies and even put himself on an employee level to communicate well.
 By focusing on teamwork and learning from past failures he showed a true growth mindset and brought sustainable success to IBM.